 Many people are surprised to learn that there is no universal credit score system.
-In fact, rather than having just one credit score, you're likely to have at least three separate scores and credit reports in the United Kingdom.
+In fact, you're likely to have at least three separate scores and credit reports in the United Kingdom rather than just one credit score.

-This is because there are three main credit referencing agencies (Equifax, Experian and TransUnion) and each one uses a different method for scoring borrowers.
+This is because three main credit referencing agencies (Equifax, Experian and TransUnion) use a different methods for scoring borrowers.

 No matter which credit report you look at, the information you see has been provided by lenders.

-If lenders provide positive information to the credit reference agencies, this can help you build a good credit score over time.
+Lenders providing positive information to the credit reference agencies can help you build a good credit score over time.

-If the information they provide is negative, this could damage your credit score and make it harder for you to access loans with generous terms and affordable interest rates in future.
+If the information they provide is negative, this could damage your credit score and make it harder for you to access loans with generous terms and affordable interest rates.

-Personal loans have the potential to help you improve your credit score, as long as you use them responsibly.
+Personal loans can help you improve your credit score if you use them responsibly.

-Here’s how a personal loan can affect your credit score in a positive way.
+Here’s how a personal loan can positively affect your credit score.

-When you take out a personal loan, paying on time and in full is perhaps the most effective way of building a strong payment history and protecting your credit score.
+When you take out a personal loan, paying on time and in full is perhaps the most effective way to build a strong payment history and protect your credit score.

-Think of your credit report like a CV or portfolio that you show to potential lenders.
+Think of your credit report as a CV or portfolio that you show to potential lenders.
 Ideally, you want it to show that you're responsible, organised and you've had lots of experience.
-If it makes you look unreliable and forgetful, this might be less effective.
+This might be less effective if it makes you look unreliable and forgetful.

-By managing your personal loan sensibly, you can make a big difference to your credit report as a whole and improve your ability to borrow more money in future.
+By managing your loan sensibly, you can make a big difference to your credit report and improve your ability to borrow more money in the future.

-When credit referencing agencies are calculating your credit score, something they often take into account is your 'credit mix'.
+When credit referencing agencies are calculating your credit score, they often consider your 'credit mix'.

-This basically refers to the different types of credit you have access to.
+This refers to the different types of credit you have access to.

 However, as we're about to explain, having access to multiple lines of credit can be risky.

-Since personal loans are classed as installment loans, they won't factor into your credit utilisation ratio.
+Since personal loans are classed as instalment loans, they won't factor into your credit utilisation ratio.
 And this is a good thing!

-Your credit utilisation ratio basically refers to the amount of revolving credit you're using.
+Your credit utilisation ratio refers to the revolving credit you use.

 If, for example, you have a credit card limit of £1,000 and you carry a balance of £800 most of the time, this means you have a credit utilisation ratio of 80%.

-As a general rule, if you want to maintain a healthy credit score, it's a good idea to keep your credit utilisation below 30%.
-So if you have a credit limit of £10,000, you’ll only ever use £3,000 of it.
+Generally, if you want to maintain a healthy credit score, keeping your credit utilisation below 30% is a good idea.
+So if you have a credit limit of £10,000, you’ll only ever use £3,000.

-Keeping this utilisation ratio low can be a challenge if you rely on credit cards, but with a personal loan, the amount of credit you're using won't be taken into account.
+Keeping this utilisation ratio low can be challenging if you rely on credit cards, but with a personal loan, the amount of credit you're using won't be considered.

-Some people choose to use a personal loan to pay off credit card debt so that they can replace revolving credit with an installment loan and boost their credit score in the process.
+Some people use a personal loan to pay off credit card debt, replace revolving credit with an instalment loan, and boost their credit score.

-Now that we’ve talked about the positives, how does a personal loan affect your credit score in a negative way?
+Now that we’ve discussed the positives, how does a personal loan negatively affect your credit score?

 This credit check will leave what's known as a 'hard’ search on your credit report.
-A hard search can be seen by other lenders and will negatively impact your credit score.
+Other lenders can see a hard search and negatively impact your credit score.

-The exact impact it has on your credit score can vary depending on the credit reference agency in question, but the good news is it will usually only last a few months.
+The impact on your credit score can vary depending on the credit reference agency in question, but the good news is it will usually only last a few months.

 A few months after you apply for a line of credit, your credit score should recover.
-You'll speed up the process by managing your debts effectively and making payments on time.
+You'll speed up the process by managing your debts and making timely payments.

-Applying for several lines of credit in a short space of time can have an even bigger impact on your credit score.
+Applying for several lines of credit in a short time can have an even bigger impact on your credit score.

 This is because each credit application will result in another hard check.

-When potential lenders see multiple enquiries on your credit report, they may assume you're desperate to borrow money.
+Potential lenders may assume you're desperate to borrow money when they see multiple enquiries on your credit report.
 This may make them reluctant to approve your application.

 To avoid this problem, it's a good idea to spread your credit applications apart so that your credit score has a chance to recover in between applications.